Montana-Media-Arts/creative-coding-1-Fall2019/modules/week-9/_posts/2017-01-10-draw-simple-shapes.md

 # Draw Simple Shapes

-Drawing simple shapes is the first thing that p5.js allows us to do easily.
-What does that look like?
+Drawing simple shapes is the first thing that p5.js allows us to do quickly.
+One example looks like this.

 ## circle